 7% of Google’s daily searches are health-related, equivalent to 70,000 searches every minute.
 People are asking us questions about conditions, medication, symptoms, and insurance, confirms David Feinberg (VP, Google Health).

-Patients who schedule clinical appointments and do not show-up have an adverse impact on the clinical workflow, patient care system, and cost-effective care delivery.
-Studies suggest that 1 out of 5 appointments are no-show.
+Patients with scheduled clinical appointments, who do not show-up, harms the clinical workflow, patient care system, and cost-effective care delivery.
+Studies suggest that 1 out of every 5 appointments are a no-show.